1979–80 Arsenal F.C. season: Season summary

 In league performance, Arsenal struggled with consistency.
 At home, Arsenal won only eight of their games, drawing ten.
 Playing in a counter-attacking style, Arsenal did win ten of their away games.
 Cup competition late into the season caused fixture congestion and fatigue among Arsenal players.
 Due to such congestion, Arsenal even asked to rearrange the schedule for the North London Derby.
 Tottenham refused, but Arsenal won away at White Hart Lane - fielding six reserves!
 Although Arsenal had failed to qualify for European competition through their cup fixtures, they could qualify based on league position if they won their last two games.
 However, after winning their first game against Wolves, Arsenal lost 5-0 to Middlesbrough in their 50th game in the season, losing their position in European competition.

 With fifth placed Nottingham Forest qualifying for the following year's European Cup as holders after winning it again at the end of May and sixth placed Wolverhampton Wanderers having qualified for the UEFA Cup as winners of the League Cup, Arsenal were the only team in the top six not to qualify for Europe.
-It's a record that still stands.
+It is a record that still stands.
 No team has played a 70-match season before or since in England.
 Arsenal played 70 games throughout the course of the 1979/80, including 27 Cup games, of which two were Cup Finals against West Ham and Valencia; the two happening within the space of five days.

 Despite finishing in fourth place in the league, they only scored 52 goals in 42 matches.
 Arsenal drew sixteen games throughout the league season, ten of them at home.
 In cup competitions, they drew a total of ten matches.
 Alan Sunderland finished the season as top goalscorer with 29, but only 14 of these came in the league.